Witiko/scm-at-arqmath3/paper/presentation.md

 # Results {#results}

-In this paper, we aimed to answer the following research questions:

-1. Does the soft vector space model outperform sparse information retrieval baselines on the math information retrieval task?
-2. Which math representation works best with the soft vector space model?
-3. Which notion of similarity between key words and symbols works best?
-4. Is it better to use a single soft vector space model to represent both text and math or to use two separate models?

 Using our experimental results, we can answer our research questions as follows:

+1. *Does the soft vector space model outperform sparse information retrieval baselines on the math information retrieval task?*

-1. Using the soft vector space model to capture the semantic similarity between tokens consistently improves effectiveness compared to sparse retrieval baselines, both for just text and for text combined with different math representations.
+   Using the soft vector space model to capture the semantic similarity between tokens consistently improves effectiveness compared to sparse retrieval baselines, both for just text and for text combined with different math representations.

+2. *Which math representation works best with the soft vector space model?*

-2. Among the LaTeX and Tangent-L math representations, our soft vector space models using Tangent-L achieve the highest effectiveness.
+   Among the LaTeX and Tangent-L math representations, our soft vector space models using Tangent-L achieve the highest effectiveness.

+3. *Which notion of similarity between key words and symbols works best?*

-3. Among lexical and semantic similarity, all joint models and all interpolated models for text reach their highest effectiveness by combining both lexical and semantic similarity, but place slightly more weight on lexical similarity.
+   Among lexical and semantic similarity, all joint models and all interpolated models for text reach their highest effectiveness by combining both lexical and semantic similarity, but place slightly more weight on lexical similarity.
 The interpolated models for math gave mixed results: The